raysan5/raylib/BINDINGS.md

 Some people ported raylib to other languages in the form of bindings or wrappers to the library.
 Here is a list with all the ports available.
 Feel free to send a PR if you know of any binding/wrapper not in this list or if it had been updated/archived.

+# Recommendations for binding authors.
+This is a set of recomendations and guidelines for binding authors, meant to help your binding be as useful as possible to your users.

+* Binding should be reasonably up to date with the last release, out of date bindings may be removed from bindings.md
+* Binding should expose all of raylib's API.
+This is to ensure compatibility with all raylib features, and allow your users to do everything in the target language they can do in C raylib.
+    * raylib.h
+    * raymath.h
+    * rcamera.h
+    * rlgl.h
+    * rgestures.h
+* Bindings should expose the base API in order to match the C examples when possible.
+* Bindings that expose additional 'high level' functions to make the binding more native to the host language, should also include the base C style API in addition to those other functions.
+This is requested in order to make it easier for people to understand the raylib API independent of the language being used.
+* Bindings should have clear usage and setup instructions.
+Examples in the host language are highly recommended.
+You want your users to be able to get started right away.
+* If a binding exists for a language, before making a new one, binding authors should try to work together on maintaining a single binding for a language, this is requested in order to prevent fragmentation and confusion for users.
+* Instructions on how to build for web are highly recomeneed if the langauge supports it.
+This allows your bindings to be used for game jams :)

 ### Language Bindings

 | Name                                                                                     | raylib Version   | Language                                                                | License              |